Skip to content

 image of landscaping job description template

-Start your job description by describing the role you’re hiring for.
-Use a brief, descriptive header and two or three sentences to provide a landscaper job summary.
+Start your job description by providing the details of the role you’re hiring for.
+Use a brief, descriptive header and two or three sentences to provide a landscaper job overview.

 Here’s an example of how to describe the role when you’re writing a job description for a landscaper: